fbeltrao/IoTHubDeviceSynchronizer/README.md

 In this scenario we poll devices from the external system and compare with the ones existing currently in IoT Hub, then create/delete the delta.

 1. Deploy the Azure Function to Azure.
-1. Set the required properties in the Azure Function application settings.
+1. Set the required properties in the Azure Function application settings.\
-   FUNCTIONS_EXTENSION_VERSION => ~2.0.11776 (until [this issue](https://github.com/Azure/azure-functions-durable-extension/issues/347#event-1694583724) is fully available)\
+   FUNCTIONS_EXTENSION_VERSION &rarr; ~2.0.11776 (until [this issue](https://github.com/Azure/azure-functions-durable-extension/issues/347#event-1694583724) is fully available)\
-   iothub => Connection string to IoT Hub\
+   iothub &rarr; Connection string to IoT Hub\
    All external system properties
 1. Ensure that the timer Function (IoTHubSynchronizer_TimerTrigger) is enabled
 1. Wait until the function triggers or start it by calling the http triggered version manually https://{your-function-deployment-name}.azurewebsites.net/api/IoTHubSynchronizer_HttpListener